julieanneco/predictingHDI/README.md

 dataframe = WDI(indicator='vector code', country="all", start=year, end=year)
 ```

 To download the data for this project, I created individual data frames for each indicator I wanted to analyze.
-By creating a seperate dataframe for each indicator, I was able to more easily analyze and update each one as needed throughout the process.
+By creating a separate data frame for each indicator, I was able to more easily analyze and update each one as needed throughout the process.
 I selected the years 1990 to 2018 because data in earlier years has more NULL values and included all countries.
 The following WDI indicators were downloaded:

 <ul>
       <li>Population